Emotional Abuse Treatment and Therapy

-Emotional abuse treatment and therapy is available to help either one or both parties in the abusive situation.
+Emotional abuse treatment and therapy are available to help either one or both parties in the abusive situation.
 Emotional abuse treatment might be sought after experiencing emotional abuse in a personal relationship or even at work.
 In abusive situations, abusive behavioral and thought patterns tend to become deep-rooted over time and emotional abuse therapy can address this and work to create healthy, functional relationships in the future.

 Emotional Abuse Treatment for the Abuser